Barclays pays $2bn to settle US fraud case

 Priority case

-Barclays said the settlement resolves "all actual and potential civil claims" by the US Department of Justice related to the case.
+Barclays said the settlement resolves "all actual and potential civil claims" by the US Department of Justice related to the case, which involved the sale of securities between 2005 and 2007.

 Mr Staley added: "It has been a priority for this management team from the start to resolve these historic issues in a timely and appropriate manner wherever possible.